-How do you write a Maid of Honour speech if you don’t know the groom?
+How do you write a Maid of Honor speech if you don’t know the groom?

-First of all, it’s actually really common for the maid of honour to not know the groom well (or at all).
-If you find yourself in this situation, don’t feel bad; it won’t affect your ability to write a thoughtful and meaningful maid of honour speech for your loved one!
+First of all, it’s actually really common for the maid of honor to not know the groom well (or at all).
+If you find yourself in this situation, don’t feel bad; it won’t affect your ability to write a thoughtful and meaningful maid of honor speech for your loved one!

-The “Maid of Honour speech if you don’t know the groom” tips we’ll cover include:
+The “Maid of Honor speech if you don’t know the groom” tips we’ll cover include:

 - How to include him in the speech (if you want)